-n 2011 the application process began to change.
-In has become much more complex and although you do not need a lawyer it is a good idea to have someone with experience represent your best interest.
+In 2011 the record suspesion application process began to change.
+It has become much more complex and although you do not need a lawyer it is a good idea to have someone with experience represent your best interest.

-The team at Legal-Ease Documents Services is expeours and free consultations for your knowledge and convenience. experienced and committed to simplifying the application process for you.
-We offer flexible hours and free consultations for your knowledge and convenience.
+The team at Legal-EASE Document Service is experienced and offers a free consultation for you to make an informed decision which will lead to committed and simplified service.
+We will complete the application process for you.
+We offer flexible hours and helpful consultations for your convenience.

-Part Cof the program includes two parts and a greater involvement from the client.
-Again, the third and final payment is requested and we move forward with the final portion of the program.
-Part C1 is referred to as the Measurable Benefits/Sustained Rehabilitationform.
+Part C of the program includes two parts and greater involvement from the client.
+Again, the third and final payment is requested, and we move forward with the final portion of the program.
+Part C1 is referred to as the Measurable Benefits/Sustained Rehabilitation form.
 This form is your chance to explain–in your own words—your side of the story!
 What they ask for is simple, “…tell us the who, what, where, when and why”, about the situations that surround your conviction(s).
 Also, they want you to discuss the benefits you expect if they grant your Record Suspension.
-Another question they explore is asking what has happened in your life since your last conviction—things which show and support your rehabilitation back into society as a law-abiding citizen.
+Another question they explore is asking what has happened in your life since your last conviction—things that show and support your rehabilitation back into society as a law-abiding citizen.

 Part C2 is the actual Record Suspension application form.
-Along with this straightforward form, you will be asked how you want to pay the federal User Fee of $644.00.
-There are a couple of options: The Parole Board of Canada, have a form (Record Suspension Application User Fee – Credit Card Payment form); you may also submit a Postal Money Order or a bank draft or certified cheque (payable to the Receiver General for Canada).
+Along with this straightforward form, you will be asked how you want to pay the federal User Fee.
+There are a couple of options: The Parole Board of Canada, has a form (Record Suspension Application User Fee – Credit Card Payment form); you may also submit a Postal Money Order or a bank draft or certified cheque (payable to the Receiver General for Canada).
 Either way, the payment form must accompany your application when sent to Ottawa.